tristanbatchler/tbat.me/_posts/2024-11-14-godot-golang-mmo-part-7.md

 }
 ```

 Now we still need to update the client to handle the new `SporesBatchMessage` type.
-This is just a matter of adding a new case to the `HandleMessage` method in the `InGame` state script (we can remove the old `Spore` case since we won't be using it for now, keep the `_handle_spore_msg` method though!):
+This is just a matter of adding a new case to the `HandleMessage` method in the `InGame` state script:

 ```directory
 /client/states/ingame/ingame.gd